alsotho/Feed-Reader-Testing/README.md

     - What is all the code in app.js doing?
 Be sure to read all code comments
     - Check out style.css.
 How is styling applied to the application?

-2.Explore the Jasmine spec file in feedreader.js
+2. Explore the Jasmine spec file in feedreader.js
     - This is the file in which you'll be writing your tests
     - Make sure to read all code comments here as well
     - Review the Jasmine documentation if needed

-3.Edit the allFeeds variable in app.js to make the provided test fail
+3. Edit the allFeeds variable in app.js to make the provided test fail
     - See how Jasmine visualizes this failure in your application
     - Return the allFeeds variable to a passing state after reviewing the failed test